Westrow/hello-world/README.md

 # hello-world
 a learning repository

-with a little text to say I am a documentarian in the UK taking his first steps in github.
+with a little text to say I am a documentarian in the UK starting to use github.

+On a Tuesday morning in September the rain is falling.
+Even so.